The cd builtin command¶

 The cd builtin command is used to change the current working directory

-- to the given directory (cd DIRECTORY)
+- to the given directory (

-- to the previous working directory (cd -) as saved in the OLDPWD shell variable
+cd DIRECTORY) - to the previous working directory (

-- to the user's home directory as specified in the HOME environment variable (when used without a DIRECTORYargument)
+cd -) as saved in the OLDPWD shell variable - to the user's home directory as specified in the HOME environment variable (when used without a

 The cd builtin command searches the directories listed in CDPATH for a matching directory.